 It’s time to explore the nation’s capital, the great American city of Washington, DC!
 Joining Andy McNeill and Todd Bludworth for today’s episode is Laura Schofield.
 Laura is the General Manager of Conrad Washington, DC.
 She is a second-generation hotelier who grew up around the industry and naturally progressed into becoming a part of it.
-For today’s show, she talks about the wonderful amenities of the Conrad and why it’s the place to be for guests in the area.
-Laura also shares her favorite things about Washington and her go-to spots for leisure.
+For today’s show, she talks about the wonderful amenities of the Conrad and why it’s the place to be for corporate groups in the area.
+Laura also shares her favorite things about Washington and her go-to spots for leisure and corporate travel.
 Andy and Todd also share their destination favorites, so stay tuned.

 Watch the episode here.

 Exploring The Great American City of Washington DC with Laura Schofield

 Every day is different when you work in hospitality.
 Explore the great American city of Washington, DC, with today’s guest Laura Schofield.
 Laura is a second-generation hotelier and the current General Manager of Conrad Washington, DC.
 Growing up in the industry and seeing the wonderful environment and people allowed her to naturally progress into a career in the hotel space.

 Today, Laura joins Andy McNeill and Todd Bludworth to share the many attractive amenities available at the Conrad to accommodate travelers from all over.

 To start, the hotel offers a beautiful meeting space that is above ground with glass walls.
 This feature allows for plenty of natural light and a majestic view around the city or into a beautiful park.
 Located right at the CityCenterDC, the area has easy access to the mixed-use development space with high-end retail stores and wonderful restaurants.